-Bijan Tavakoli's practice focuses on German and European regulatory law and competition law.
-He represents clients before government agencies and in disputes before German and EU courts.
+Bijan Tavakoli's practice focuses on German and European public law.
+He represents clients in complex regulatory matters before government agencies and in disputes before German and EU courts.
 He also represents clients in international commercial arbitrations.

-Bijan served for several years as legal officer in the United Nations Secretariat in New York, where he practiced arbitration and advised the UN on public international law and international commercial law matters.
-Prior to joining Jones Day, Bijan worked as a research fellow at the Max-Planck-Institute for Comparative Public Law and International Law in Heidelberg and clerked for the German Foreign Office, and for the German Development Cooperation (GIZ).
+Bijan served for several years as associate legal officer in the United Nations Secretariat in New York, where he provided general legal advice to the UN and represented the UN in multiple UNCITRAL arbitrations.
+Prior to joining Jones Day, Bijan worked as a research fellow at the Max-Planck-Institute for Comparative Public Law and International Law, clerked for the German Foreign Office, and for the German Development Cooperation (GIZ).

 - Federal Republic of Germany